datalad-handbook/book/docs/intro/installation.rst

     This will have also taken care of installing Python.
 You can test your git-annex installation by running ``git annex test`` (2-3 minutes runtime).

+    Alternative ways to install git-annex are the `Windows installer <https://git-annex.branchable.com/install/Windows/>`_ of git-annex, or with the Python package `datalad-installer <https://github.com/datalad/datalad-installer/>`_, which can install git-annex via ``datalad-installer git-annex -m datalad/git-annex:release`` in a ``CMD`` with administrator rights.
+Please take a look at the respective tools for details.

     For `performance improvements <https://git-annex.branchable.com/projects/datalad/bugs-done/Windows__58___substantial_per-file_cost_for___96__add__96__>`_, regardless of which installation method you chose, we recommend to also set the following git-annex configuration:

     .. code-block:: bat